ReactTraining/react-workshop/reading/README.md

 # Reading Material for pre and post-workshop

-## Newer to JavaScript or Front-End Concepts
+## Newer to JavaScript or Front-End Concepts?

 - [What is React?](https://reacttraining.com/what-is-react)